 What is involved in volunteering for the Nearly New Sale?

 How do I volunteer?
-If you are not already on our email list – or not sure whether you are – email Lizzy and Ginny Gray at giving your name, mailing address, and phone number(s).
+If you are not already on our email list – or not sure whether you are – email Lizzie and Ginny Gray at email@example.com giving your name, email address, and phone number(s).
 You will be emailed about 1 month in advance of each Sale with the schedule of the Sale shifts.
 Most shifts last about 3 hours.
-From the schedule, select the shift, or shifts, that suit your timetable and let her know in your reply.
+From the schedule, select the shift, or shifts, that suit your timetable and let them know in your reply.

 Can my friend volunteer with me?
 We are always delighted to welcome new volunteers, so please let us have their name, postal address if possible, email address and phone number.